identifiers-org/identifiers-org.github.io/_posts/2023-08-17-new-updates-page.md

 ![usage data](/static/img/usage_stats.jpg){:.horizontal-image}

 This section shows the info for the user on how many resolutions occurred for the previous month.

+<i class="icon icon-common icon-info text-primary"></i>
+This feature is still in trial and may be removed in the future.

 An API endpoint was also added to collect this information.
 Please visit the [API page](/pages/api) for more information